The principal sources of financing for project companies are:

 Claims entitled to distribution are differentiated according to the priority of the claims.
 For this purpose, the creditors are classified, in general, as follows, in accordance with their priorities:

-Unlike the rehabilitation proceedings, the enforcement of a security interest in the debtor’s assets is not subject to the bankruptcy proceeding, except for certain procedural limitations.
+Unlike the rehabilitation proceedings, the enforcement of a security interest in the debtor company’s assets is not subject to the bankruptcy proceeding, except for certain procedural limitations.
 Thus, the proceeds recovered from any such enforcement may be applied to the repayment of the secured claims, regardless of the bankruptcy proceeding.
 A deficient claim remaining after recovery from that enforcement may be repaid as an unsecured bankruptcy claim.
 However, in order to receive distributions for those deficient claims, enforcement of the security interest must be completed.

-Enforcement of Rights over Collateral during a Bankruptcy Proceeding and Rehabilitation Proceeding
+Enforcement of Rights Over Collateral During a Bankruptcy Proceeding and Rehabilitation Proceeding

 In the case of a bankruptcy proceeding, the secured party may enforce its security interest in the collateral.